toml-f/toml-f/doc/how-to/index.rst

 This section contains practical guides for working with TOML Fortran.
 Each recipe is tailored for a specific problem and use case it is trying to solve.

-.. note:: Contributions are welcome!
+.. admonition:: Contributions are welcome!
+   :class: note

-   If you have wrote on TOML Fortran and want to contribute to the documentation, feel free to fork the repository and submit a pull request.
+   If you have written on TOML Fortran and want to contribute to the documentation, feel free to fork the repository and submit a pull request.